 - Evergreen to semi-evergreen.

-- Leaves surrounding the flowers may be white, mature leaves are dark, shiny green.
+- Leaves surrounding the flowers may turn white during flowering, otherwise dark, shiny green.

 - Simple elliptic or oblong-elliptic leaves are carried on short lateral twigs.